ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-baremetal.md

 The workload cluster uses vSAN for storage and thus a minimum of four bare metal hosts with ESXi as the hypervisor are required.
 More hosts are added as necessary to scale horizontally to deliver the required compute, memory, and storage required by the hosted applications.

-The deployment of additional workload clusters is supported to supply dedicated resources for an application or business unit.
+The deployment of more workload clusters is supported to supply dedicated resources for an application or business unit.

 ## Physical host connections
 {: #vrw-baremetal-phys-connect}